apreece1/startup/README.md

 Elevator Pitch:

-GET UP: Your personalized wake-up companion.
+GET UP: Your personalized wake-up alarm.
 Set motivational reasons, choose inspiring media, track goals, and connect with friends to stay accountable.
-Conquer your day, one morning at a time.
 An app designed for those that hate waking up.

 Key Features: